 The NEW Humboldt Alert Emergency Notification System is here!

-(Sign up for new account)
+(Sign up for notifications, new account)

-(Login for existing account)
+(Login to edit your existing account)

 Sign Up for Notification Instructions

 Click on “Sign Up” button above to add your information to this notification system.

 You will be asked to create an account:

 - Usernames must be a minimum of 4 acceptable characters.
 Acceptable characters are: uppercase and lowercase letters, numbers, period, dash (-), underscore (_), and at symbol (@).
 No other characters or symbols are permitted at this time.

 - Password must be 8 to 64 characters long and contain at least one letter and one number.
 Special characters are permitted, but limited to !@#$%^&*().
 Select a security question and enter its answer